Lanre-mayowa/Lanre-mayowa/README.md

 I have always loved Data.
 I started out my career as an ERP Database Analyst, learning Data migration from an ERP system to Microsoft Access and my first introduction to Microsoft Data tools, Microsoft Access and Excel where I learnt SQL and VBA programming.
 Then after a brief stint as a Project controls analyst in 2018, where I discovered Pivot Tables, Power Query in Microsoft Excel, I have been a data analyst in the financial (taxation) sector, working with a Federal government organization responsible for taxation and federal tax returns

 ### At the moment,
-I am looking to pivot to business intelligence as a business intelligence developer and thsi repository seeks to show my skills and learning path as I journey along the way to a full-fledge career in business intelligence .
+I am looking to pivot to business intelligence as a business intelligence developer and this repository seeks to show prospective employers my skills and abilties as I journey along the way to a full-fledge career in business intelligence .

 ### Some of these projects I am looking to get involved in both professionally and personally includes;